gferrsilva/RioSalitre/README.md

 ## 4.1 Check of distribution
 Shapiro-Wilk test (Shapiro & Wilk, 1965; Razali & Wah, 2011)

-For alpha defined as 5%, this test checks if the data sample is normally distributed # /t Null hypothesis (H0): The data sample is normally distributed Alternative hypothesis (H1): The data sample has another distribution
+For alpha defined as 5%, this test checks if the data sample is normally distributed.

+Null hypothesis (H0): The data sample is normally distributed

+Alternative hypothesis (H1): The data sample has another distribution

 ``` R